pachyderm/pachyderm/doc/docs/1.12.x/pachhub/pachhub_getting_started.md

 1. Check the repo in your dashboard:

-      In the Pachyderm Hub UI, click the **Details** button next to your cluster name, then **Dash**.
+      In the Hub UI, click the **Details** button next to your cluster name, then **Dash**.
 Your dashboard opens in a new window.

       ![repo_ready](../images/pachhub_dash_ready.png)